attiszabo/MatterOfSalt/README.md

 # Matter of salt

-Analysis codes metadata and secondary data used for Szabó et al. 2024: *A matter of salt: global assessment of the effect of salt ionic composition as a driver of aquatic bacterial diversity*
+Analysis scripts, metadata and secondary data used for Szabó et al. 2024: *A matter of salt: global assessment of the effect of salt ionic composition as a driver of aquatic bacterial diversity*